 Both raw material and finished goods inventory costs money to the company.
-Using supply chain analytics, it is possible to forecast demand accurately and optimise the inventory.
+Using supply chain analytics, it is possible to forecast demand accurately and optimize the inventory.
 Companies normally use historical data to predict future sales and stock goods on this basis.
 But this doesn’t take into consideration future changes in the market.
 It is possible to make accurate forecasts about future demand for the product using predictive analytics.
 It will help the company to reduce or increase the inventory level and ensure that all orders are executed while there is no overstocking.

-Optimisation Of Production Plans
+Optimization Of Production Plans

 It is not just inventory that is affected by fluctuations in market demand.
 Production plans are also affected by disruptions in the market.
 Using traditional methods, it is not possible to plan for such events.
 This can result in either producing too much material or too few items.
 Both situations are harmful to the business.
-While predictive analytics tells you what the demand will be in future, prescriptive analytics can also give solutions to tackle disruptions in the market.
+While predictive analytics tells you what the demand will be in the future, prescriptive analytics can also give solutions to tackle disruptions in the market.
 Such supply chain analytics can provide the ideal production plan for either real or hypothetical changes in market conditions.

 Improve Logistics Operation

 Logistics is a critical part of supply chains.
 It will also involve outside agencies, and many issues can delay the delivery of goods.
 Supply chain analytics can improve logistics operations by being more responsive.
-Prescriptive analytics can analyse the present transport network and find areas for improvement.
+Prescriptive analytics can analyze the present transport network and find areas for improvement.
 It will help in reducing delivery time and cost.
 Using the sales forecast provided by predictive analytics, you can plan your transport arrangements to ensure the timely delivery of goods.
 The company can also reroute disrupted shipments using analytics.

 Improves Cross-Functional Collaboration